maxjacobson/layabout/README.md

 * Just added some password encryption using the Gibberish gem.
 * Also learned haml this morning.
 I think I like it more than ERB already.
 * 2013-02-20, I made a ton of progress.
 Implemented move-to-folder and re-implemented all of the other button actions.
 Still have to re-do infinite-scrolling and video embedding, but excited to re-think my approach :)
+* 2014-04-12, Revisited this codebase with affection recently.
+Moved it from BitBucket to GitHub.
+Extracted a small gem.